Skip to main content

 Users can add unlimited topics to this forum – but there’s no way to segment those topics into different forums unless you purchase the Pro version, which starts at $29.

-Discussion Board Feature List
+Discussion Board Key Features:

 • Easy setup